Stop us if you’ve heard this ghost story before:

 Ooooonce upon a time, there was an intrepid photo-embetterer who loved Halloween.
 They opened their favorite photo editing tool only to find … NO SPOOKY FONTS!
 MOOHAHAHAHA!!!

 Whew!
 That one gets us every time.
 Fortunately, it’s only fiction: here in the real world, PicMonkey’s got more than enough spooky fonts to keep you creeping and crawling all month long.
 Here’s a guide to our scariest, sweetest, trick-or-treatiest horror fonts.
+Take a look, find your favs, then head to the Editor to add them to your photos and seasonal designs.

 Mood: “Listen to them, the children of the night.
 What music they make!”